Teotihuacan: Monuments of Teotihuacan

 The city of Teotihuacan was characterized by large and imposing buildings, which included, apart from the complexes of houses, temples, large squares, stadiums, and palaces of the rulers, nobles, and priests.
 The city's urban-ceremonial space is considered one of the most impressive achievements of the pre-Columbian New World.

-The size and quality of the monuments, the originality of the residential architecture, and the miraculous iconography in the colored murals of the buildings or the vases with the paintings of butterflies, eagles, coyotes with feathers and jaguars, suggest beyond any doubt a high-level civilization, whose cultural influences were spread and transplanted into all the Mesoamerican populations.
-The main monuments of the city of Teotihuacan are connected to each other by a central road of 45 meters wide and a length of 2 kilometers, called "Avenue of the Dead " (Avenida de Los Muertos), because it is believed to have been paved with tombs.
+The size and quality of the monuments, the originality of the residential architecture, and the impressive iconography in the colored murals of the buildings or the vases with the paintings of butterflies, eagles, coyotes with feathers and jaguars, but rarely human figures, suggest beyond any doubt a high-level civilization, whose cultural influences were spread and influenced far beyond, what is now, Central Mexico.
+The main monuments of the city of Teotihuacan are connected to each other by a central road of 45 meters wide and a length of 2 kilometers, called "Avenue of the Dead " (Avenida de Los Muertos), which features a number of temples and grand residences.
 East is the imposing "Pyramid of the Sun " (Piramide del Sol), the third-largest pyramid in the world.
-It has a volume of 1 million cubic meters.
+It has an interior volume of more than 1 million cubic meters.
 It is a gradual pyramid, with a base dimension of 219.4 x 231.6 meters and a height of 65 meters.
 At the top of the pyramid, there was a huge pedestal, where human sacrifices were made.

-At the north end of the city, the Boulevard of the dead ends in the "Pyramid of the Moon " (Piramide de la Luna), surrounded laterally by platforms-ramps and lower pyramids.
-In the southern part is the "Temple of Cetzalkokal " (Quetzalcoatl), dedicated to God in the form of a winged serpent, which gives life and fertility.
-Sculpture representation of the God Ketzalkokal and twelve Heads of winged snakes adorn the two sides of the uphill scale of the temple.
+At the north end of the city, the Boulevard of the dead ends in the "Pyramid of the Moon " (Piramide de la Luna), the second largest of the temples in the complex.
+It is surrounded laterally by platforms-ramps and lower pyramids.
+In the southern part is the "Temple of Cetzalkokal" (Quetzalcoatl), dedicated to God in the form of a winged serpent, which gives life and fertility.
+Sculpture representation of the God in contrasting aspects of war and fertility adorn the two sides of the uphill scale of the temple.